marcnew2101/roku-boilerplate/README.md

 ## screens
 The /components/screens/LandingScreen is a sample file and is not necessary for deployment.
 This is added only as a visual representation that the app has successfully been deployed.

+## globals
+The /source/Main.brs file uses 5 examples of global variables that can be accessed anywhere in the app (m.global.*).
+The osVersion and linkStatus global variables are used in /components/HomeScene to represent conditional requirements for opening the app (minimum RokuOS version, internet connectivity).
 ## translations
 The /locale folder contains sample folders and files for translating English to French, Italian, and German languages.
 You can modify the translations.xml file to associate any string that uses the "tr(<string>)" format from anywhere in the app.
 Additional languages can be added using the same folder(language) and file(translations.xml) structure.